-Newquay is a large seaside town on the north coast of Cornwall, in the southwest of England.
-It’s known as the ‘surfing capital’ of the UK and home to some of England’s most popular surfing beaches and many of the UK’s top surf brands.
+Newquay is a large seaside town on the north coast of Cornwall, in southwest England.
+It’s known as the ‘surfing capital’ of the UK and it’s home to some of England’s most popular surfing beaches and many of the UK’s top surf brands.

-Check out our guide to surfing in Cornwall for other fantastic surf beaches to tick off your list
+Don’t miss our guide to surfing in Cornwall for other great surf spots to tick off your list.

 Can you surf in Newquay?